Getting Started with Distributions

 Manual distribution delivers messages once you confirm its settings with Save and send.
 Please note that each manual distribution is sent with a 10-minute delay, so you can introduce edits or stop the message delivery within this time.

 In Distribution conditions, set the name, define the purpose and choose your audience.
-Manual distribution delivers messages to a single customer (2) or all customers from the chosen segment (1).
+Manual distribution delivers messages to a single customer or all customers from the chosen segment.
+You can either use the magnifying glass to search for already existing segments or use the plus to add a new segment.
+If you choose to add a new segment, you can either select customers individually and create a static segment or use filters to create a dynamic segment.

 1. Changes in a chosen customer segment: